Product Selector

 The LWAI Vectorize Query stage configures parameters to generate a vector by using a Lucidworks AI (LWAI) embedding model to encode the input to a vector representation.
 This stage is ignored if the input is blank or a wildcard of either an asterisk (*) or a colon (:) is used.

-4. Select the Model from the dropdown list to use for encoding.
-For more information, see:
+4. In the Model field, select the Lucidworks AI model to use for encoding.

 5. In the Query Input field, enter the location from which the query is retrieved.

-6. In the Output Context Variable field, enter the name of the variable where the vector value from the response is saved.
+6. In the Output context variable field, enter the name of the variable where the vector value from the response is saved.

 7. In the Use Case Configuration section, click the + sign to enter the parameter name and value to send to Lucidworks AI.
 The useCaseConfig parameter that is common to embedding use cases is dataType, but each use case may have other parameters.
 The value for the query stage is query.